Preventing Foot Problems Before They Start

 Prevention and Care of Foot Blisters

-Moleskin can be found in most drug stores on the foot care isle.
+Moleskin can be found in most drug stores on the foot care aisle.
 If prone to blistering, apply moleskin before starting the hike.